Carnap/Carnap/README.md

 the time this works fine, but it indicates bugs in the packages' Cabal version restrictions.

-Carnap currently uses a very old ghcjs-dom from 2016, which is largely fine on web but requires webkitgtk24x-gtk3 which is obsolete and has been removed from Nix in late 2019.
-It is thus currently not possible to build Carnap front end natively pending this update.
+Carnap currently uses an older ghcjs-dom from 2016, which is largely fine on web but requires webkitgtk24x-gtk3, which was been removed from Nix in late 2019.
+It is thus currently not possible to build the Carnap front end natively (i.e. for embedding in non-browser applications) pending this update.

 A bunch of packages have broken unit tests on ghcjs.
 All tests on ghcjs are accordingly disabled (also, for performance reasons).